What? :

 The Park

-is very bike friendly and can offer trails in all levels, including for kids.
+is bike friendly and can offer trails in all levels, including paved flat trail that can fit kids.

 Most trails